A Retreat Centre For Men

 We are a meat-free, smoke-free, drug and alcohol-free retreat centre

 While at Padmaloka, those on retreat undertake to not consume recreational drugs or alcohol, smoke or eat meat or fish.
 Those who do need to smoke are asked to do so off the premises.

 Safeguarding children and vulnerable adults

 Retreats at Padmaloka are for men aged 18 or over.
 However, children do visit us from time to time, for example in school groups or as friends, family or neighbours.
 We take very seriously our responsibilities for the safeguarding of children.

 We also take seriously our responsibilities to safeguard ‘vulnerable adults’, or adults who may be temporarily vulnerable while on retreat.

 If you have any questions about this then you can contact our main safeguarding officer: 01508 538112 firstname.lastname@example.org

-* As a men's retreat centre, our retreats are open to those born male and those who have transitioned to become male.
+* As a single-sex men's retreat centre, our retreats are open to those born men (who have not transitioned gender) and those who have transitioned to become men.
 If you have any questions about this or would like to contact us about it then do please get in touch: 01508 538112, email@example.com